ryansheehy0/Cheat_Sheets/relational_databases.md

 When using TEXT always run a delete or update with a select and where clause.
 Otherwise, it might mess the whole database.

+VARCHAR(255) is often used over TEXT because it takes up less space.

 ## Structured Query Language(SQL)
 SQL is a language used to interact with relational databases.
+Tends to retrieve data very fast.

 - SQL keywords are not case sensitive, however capital letters for the commands are recommended.
 - Table names and column names tend to be put in lowercase with underscores instead of spaces.